eeshawn11/eeshawn11/README.md

 **Skills Demonstrated:**

 - Designing and coding game mechanics with `PyGame`, such as collision detection
-- `Object-Oriented Programming`in Python
+- `Object-Oriented Programming` in Python
 - Program testing and debugging

 <!--
 To-do list.
-- Work on a GitHub Pages to showcase projects
 - Include more images.
 -->